 Policy Fellow Alumnus, Centre for Science and Policy

-Creon Butler was formerly Director of the COP26 Group in the Cabinet Office and prior to that, Director of the Economic Group at the National Security Secretariat.
+Prior to that, Creon was Director of the Economic Group at the National Security Secretariat.
 Previously he has held roles as Director of Analysis at DExEU, and Senior Adviser (International and EU) at HM Treasury.
 At the Treasury he advised the Chancellor and HMT's Managing Director, International (the UK "Finance Deputy") on international macroeconomic and financial issues.
 He advised on the eurozone sovereign debt crisis; the French G20 Presidency's work on global macroeconomic policy co-ordination (the "Framework for Strong, Sustainable and Balanced Growth") and reform of the international monetary system (including global financial safety nets); and the UK's Economic and Financial Dialogues with China and India.
 He also led the Treasury's contribution to Gordon Brown's review of the future role of the International Financial Institutions ("Chair's Review") presented to the G20 Pittsburgh Summit.